mongodb/specifications/source/logging/logging.rst

     code unit, or grapheme) we felt 1000 was a reasonable default.
 See `here <https://exploringjs.com/impatient-js/ch_unicode.html>`_ for a helpful primer on related Unicode concepts.

+3. Why do we implement naive truncation rather than truncating the JSON so it is still valid?
+    Designing and implementing a truncation algorithm for JSON that outputs valid JSON, but fits in as much of the original JSON as possible, would be non-trivial.
+The server team wrote an entire separate truncation design document when they implemented this for their log messages.
+    This is more of a necessity for the server where the entire log message is JSON, but we don't know if parsing the documents included in log messages is something that users will actually need to do.
+Furthermore, any users who want parseable documents have an escape hatch to do so: they can set the max document length to a very large value.
+If we hear of use cases in the Future for parsing the documents in log messages, we could make an additive change to this specification to permit a smarter truncation algorithm.

 --------------------------------------
 Structured versus Unstructured Logging